TouhidApps/Hilt-DI-Espresso-UnitTest-MVVM/README.md

-# Hilt DI Espresso UnitTest MVVM
+# Hilt DI, Espresso UnitTest, ROOM DB, MVVM
-A project with Hilt dependency injection and Espresso unit test with MVVM pattern
+A project with Room Db, Hilt dependency injection and Espresso unit test with MVVM pattern

-A Crypto Currency List app with DI, Unit test and MVVM pattern
+A Crypto Currency List app with DI, Unit test, ROOM DB and MVVM pattern

 ### How to use: